 Following his teaching tenure, Christopher earned is J.D, with honors, from New England School of Law in Boston in 2006 and was sworn to the bar.
 He worked as a prosecutor in the Essex County District Attorney’s office where he was awarded the “heavy hitter” award in 2008 for his performance in the jury trial arena.
 He ultimately established a private practice and joined the Inspire Arts & Music Board of Directors in 2013.

-Effective July of 2015, Christopher became the full time Executive Director of Inspire Arts & Music and the Boston Crusaders Drum and Bugle Corps.
+In 2015, Christopher became the full time COO and Executive Director of Inspire Arts & Music and the Boston Crusaders Drum and Bugle Corps.
 Inspire is a not-for-profit organization whose programs seek to develop and ‘inspire’ young adults via both scholastic and non-scholastic activities.
 The vehicle we use to do this is a portfolio of performing arts programs, including Great East Music Festivals, and our mission is to help them develop and demonstrate the qualities needed to achieve excellence in both their program and their personal lives.

-Christopher is still an active performer, clinician, and conductor and recently guest conducted part of the Boston College Symphonic Band program in 2015 and 2016.
-He resides in Reading, MA with his wife Darlene and three children: Owen, Addeline and Nolan.
+Christopher is still an active performer, clinician, and conductor.
+He resides in Reading, MA with his wife Darlene and three children: Owen, Addeline, and Nolan.